My Favorite Fashion Books

 Think you know everything about thrifting?
 Think again!
 This book surprised even me, a lifetime thrifter, with information I never knew about.
 Thrift store practices, shopping tactics, and style tips are just a few things to expect from this book.
 I highly recommend!

-• Wear No Evil (Amazon)
+• Wear No Evil (BookShop)

 Fashion is having a huge impact on our environment and I love how this book brings attention to that topic with cold, hard facts but also fills us with hope about how we can change things in our daily lives.
 I finished this book feeling pretty motivated to make my life more sustainable, which I think says a lot about the content!